 In previous blog posts, I have written about the Victorian style, the Tudor style, and Dutch cabinet dollhouses.
-Today, however, I will be taking you to the world of Georgian-style homes and very popular dollhouses and show you a few artists that make them.
+Today, however, I will be taking you to the world of a Georgian dolls house and the popular style and show you a few dollhouse artists that make them.

 Let me start by saying that the Georgian style has nothing to do with the architecture of the country Georgia.
 I must admit that was confusing for me at first as well 😉

 Neither is there any connection between this style and Gregorian music, I got those mixed up as well, silly me!